Solved problem 8-32 for plastic nominal Uniform load.

 From Prof. BHVAKati’s book, Structural Analysis – Vol. 2, in the case of partially Uniform load, consider the span as composed of the fully-loaded uniformly loaded span acting downwards minus partially loaded two parts of span in the upward direction for the places of zero loadings as shown in the sketch.

-The external work can be estimated as the sum of case 1 for the fully loaded span, Wi=0.50*Wn*32*Δ, minus the external work for the two parts for the uniformly loading acting upwards.
+The external work can be estimated as the sum of case 1 for the fully loaded span, Wi=0.50*Wn*32*Δ, minus the external work for the two parts for the uniform loading acting upwards.

 The deflection at the edge=Δ/2, since the distance to the edge/mid span=0.50.
 The external work for that case =2*Wn*8*(0.50)*Δ/2.